RMWinslow/RMWinslow.github.io/3102/oneperiod-consumer.md

 ### Constraints:

-- time constraint - you only have so many hours in the day to allocate to labor or leisure
+- The **time constraint** - You only have so many hours in the day to allocate to labor or leisure
     - We have some variable h, representing the amount of time in the day
     - That time can be split between labor $N_{s}$ and leisure $$

         $$N_{s}+l=h \\ N_{s}=h-l$$

-- Budget - Consumption is limited by disposable income
+- The **Budget Constraint** - Consumption is limited by disposable income.
     - Most basic version:

       $$\underbrace{c}_{consumption}\leq w\cdot N_{s}=\underbrace{w}_{realWage}\cdot\underbrace{(h-l)}_{laborSupplied}$$

-    - More complicated version that includes government and divedends
+    - A more complicated version that includes government and dividends

       $$c\leq w(h-l)+\underbrace{\pi}_{profit}-\underbrace{T}_{lumpSumTax}$$